laraXgram/laraxgram.github.io/src/temple8.md

 <a name="anonymous-index-components"></a>
 ### Anonymous Index Components

-Sometimes, when a component is made up of many Temple8 templates, you may wish to group the given component's templates within a single directory.
+Sometimes, when a component is made up of many Template templates, you may wish to group the given component's templates within a single directory.
 For example, imagine an "accordion" component with the following directory structure:

 ```text
 /app/templates/components/accordion.t8.php